loomio/loomio_help/content/legal/gdpr.md

 - The right to [transfer your data](../user_manual/groups/data_export/) to another service.
 (Loomio is [open source software](https://github.com/loomio/loomio) and you can host your data yourself)
 - The right to [restrict processing](../user_manual/users/user_profile/#deactivating-your-account).
 - The right to [erasure](../user_manual/users/deleting_your_account/).
 - The right to object.
-Please [contact us](https://www.loomio.org/contact) immediately if you have a concern with how we're processing personal data.
+Please [contact us](https://www.loomio.org/contact) immediately if you are concerned about how we're processing personal data.

 ## Data Protection Officer